MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-red-hat.md

 ---
 # Install SQL Server and create a database on Red Hat

-In this quick start tutorial, you first install SQL Server 2017 CTP 2.1 on Red Hat Enterprise Linux (RHEL) 7.3.
+In this quick start tutorial, you first install SQL Server 2017 RC1 on Red Hat Enterprise Linux (RHEL) 7.3.
 Then connect with **sqlcmd** to create your first database and run queries.

 ## Prerequisites